MicrocontrollersDev/Alternatives/docs/1.8.9/feather_client.md

 # Feather "Client" Alternatives

-WIP - Feather "Client" is a Forge/Fabric mod marketing itself as a client, claiming immense FPS boosts and wide mod support.
+Feather "Client" is a Forge/Fabric mod marketing itself as a client, claiming immense FPS boosts and wide mod support.
 However, Feather, on numerous occasions, has been caught illegally stealing code and breaking other mod's licenses.
 Feather was